protrex-dev/react-firebase/docs/use.md

 ### Preload Data

-ReactFire's data fetching hooks don't fully support preloading yet.
+ReactFirebase's data fetching hooks don't fully support preloading yet.
 The experimental `preloadFirestoreDoc` function allows you to subscribe to a Firestore document if you know you call `useFirestoreDoc` somewhere farther down the component tree.

 ## Advanced: Using RxJS observables to combine multiple data sources

-All ReactFire hooks are powered by [`useObservable`](./reference.md#useObservable).
-By calling `useObservable` directly, you can subscribe to any observable in the same manner as the built-in ReactFire hooks.
+All ReactFirebase hooks are powered by [`useObservable`](./reference.md#useObservable).
+By calling `useObservable` directly, you can subscribe to any observable in the same manner as the built-in ReactFirebase hooks.
 If you use [RxFire](https://github.com/firebase/firebase-js-sdk/tree/master/packages/rxfire#rxfire) and `useObservable` together, you can accomplish more advanced read patterns (like [OR queries in Firestore](https://stackoverflow.com/a/53497072/4816918)!).